stuartellis/button/README.md

     ./button.py create aws/staging

-Button also knows how to *update* and *delete* stacks.
+Button can also *update* and *delete* CloudFormation stacks:

+    ./button.py update aws/staging
+    ./button.py delete aws/staging

 Button always validates the CloudFormation template before it runs any other command.
 It uses the online validation service that is provided by AWS.
-Use the *validate* command to check a template without actually running it.
+Use the *validate* command to check a template without actually running it:

+     ./button.py validate aws/staging

 For more details, use the *--help* option: